streanger/clients-scanner/README.rst

 ===========
     - when creating app I was inspired by Android Fing application
     - application shows local network devices
-    - stores known devices in client.ini file
+    - discovered devices are stored in clients.json file
-    - allows us, to perform deauthentication(disconnecting devices connected over WiFi)
+    - application allow to perform deauthentication(disconnecting devices connected over WiFi)
     - deauthentication bases on: https://github.com/roglew/wifikill
     - any future changes are described in "Todo" section